zavalab/ML/IonicLiquids/README.md

 ## Tutorials

-For detailed usage, navigate to the `notebook` directory.
+For detailed usage, navigate to the `Jupyter Notebooks` directory.

 ## Links